kinecosystem/kin-ecosystem-ios-sdk/README.md

 3. Add the native offer you created in the following way:

-  >Note: Each new offer is added as the first offer in Spend Offers list the Marketplace displays.
+  >Note: Each new offer is added as the first offer in the relevant offers list the Marketplace displays.

   ```swift
   do {